 What's in a Financial Aid Award?

-Regardless of the type of loan, though, Colgate students tend to borrow considerably less than their peers nationwide.
-The Class of 2015, for example, had an average debt load of $16,000 as compared to the national average of more than $35,000.
+Aid packages usually include a modest Federal Direct Loan.
+Colgate students tend to borrow considerably less than their peers nationwide.
+For example, Colgate's Class of 2015 had an average debt load of $16,000 as compared to that year's national average of more than $35,000.

 Students who do not

 receive aid during their first year at Colgate but who become eligible for assistance in a subsequent year generally receive a loan and job first, then grant to meet remaining need, if any.